krhash/document-classifaction-with-rcnn/README.md

 This is a javafx application developed on IntelliJ.
 Summarization module is part of the java application while the classifcation module is developed on python using tensorflow. predict_v-2.0.py file in /SnC/Models/BBC/ folder is the classification script used to determine class provided the summary of document.

 Features:
-*The application currently supports pdf document summarization and classification.
+-The application currently supports pdf document summarization and classification.
-*It supports real time monitoring of a folder to classify newly created documents and move them to class-labelled folders.
+-It supports real time monitoring of a folder to classify newly created documents and move them to class-labelled folders.

 Software Requirements:
-*JRE 1.8.0_161
+-JRE 1.8.0_161
-*Java JRE 1.8.0_161
+-Java JRE 1.8.0_161
-*Python 3.5.0
+-Python 3.5.0

 Python Libraries required:
-*Tensorflow
+-Tensorflow
-*h5py
+-h5py
-*Scipy
+-Scipy
-*Numpy
+-Numpy
-*Keras
+-Keras